 - The amazingly useful Dizionario delle collocazione italiane, especially for advanced Italian learners, is ideal for enlarging and enriching vocabulary.

-Prevent a words overdose.
-Unless you have a photographic memory, you should avoid making endless Italian vocabulary lists or flashcards which, I assure you, will be of no use in the long term.
+Prevent “words overdose”.
+Unless you have a photographic memory, you should avoid making endless Italian vocabulary lists or flashcards, which, I assure you, will be of no use in the long term.
 The optimal number of words to learn at each session should range from five to ten.

 3. I LEARN SELECTIVELY AND MEANINGFULLY

 Our memory works selectively.
 Humans tend to recall what is more relevant in their lives and what is associated with novelty.
-Emotions play a key role too, as they narrow the scope of attention, that is to say, that some words are retained to the expense of many others.
+Emotions play a crucial role too, as they narrow the scope of attention, that is to say, that some words are retained to many others’ expense.

 In my own experience as a language learner, I have always chosen the material I wanted to use to better my target language.
 These days, I am happening to learn German.
 What is by far my favorite way to build up my German vocabulary?

-Well, once a week I make some time to select an article from one of my favorite German blogs which covers psychology.
-So I am not just studying German, but I am reading about a topic I am really interested in.
+Once a week, I make some time to select an article from one of my favorite German blogs that cover psychology.
+So I am not just studying German, but I am reading about a topic I am interested in.
 My mind is hungry for learning more about psychology, and guess what?
 My gateway to access knowledge is going to be the language I am learning at the moment.
-This is what learning vocabulary efficiently is about!
+That’s what learning vocabulary efficiently is about!